I’ve finally updated my IE7 library.

 I wonder why nobody has said anything about this yet, but in the given example codes for linking to googlecode the version number is incorrectly 1.0 when it should be 2.0 -took a little while to notice the typo.

-@Vessa - I wonder how no one else noticed too.
+@Vessa – I wonder how no one else noticed too.:-)

 Fixed now.

-I tried the old version once but couldn’t get it to work.
+This script is great, I finally don’t have to worry about CSS hacks and improper rendering.
+It even fixes some CSS2 features missing from IE7!:DI tried the old version once but couldn’t get it to work.
 I noticed there was a new one and decided to try it.
 It renders a CSS-heavy website I was working on perfectly and doesn’t cause any lag or problems.
 Too bad something like this can’t fix the missing support for XHTML served as XML..
-It’s still a great fix for the CSS hack filled nightmare that was IE6!
+It’s still a great fix for the CSS hack filled nightmare that was IE6!:)I’m surprised something as buggy as IE6 can be made to render pages so well.
+I only needed to make a few changes which were easily done.

 this script didn’t work, maybe a known bug ? i’m using ie6 (from multiple ie) and windows xp sp2